awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/common/workspaces/accessing_a_workspace.md

 ### Connect to SageMaker and EMR worksapce

 Click on the **Connect** button, the Workspace must be in the **Ready** state to access it.
+The selected studies will show up as mounted directories in the Jupyter notebook running on the workspace (EMR or SageMaker).
+These study directories will contain files uploaded to the corresponding study.
+Any files uploaded to the study from the Service Workbench will automatically appear in the mounted study directories after a short delay.

 > Note: the password for EMR instance is 'go-research-on-aws'